atao60/meteor-angular-ionic/README.md

 # Angular Meteor Universal without AOT

-This project shows the usage of *@angular* with *Meteor*
+This project shows the usage of *Ionic* with *Angular* and *Meteor*.

-How-to
+It's a POC about running such a configuration with vanilla JS and no "@" annotations.

+Creation
 --

-Clone such a template project from [Angular Meteor bare template](https://github.com/Urigo/angular-meteor/tree/master/examples/MeteorCLI/bare):
+Clone the example from [Angular Meteor bare](https://github.com/Urigo/angular-meteor/tree/master/examples/MeteorCLI/bare):

 ```bash
 # Download the project template